cewing/training.python_web/source/presentations/session04.rst

 So far we have:

-.. class:: incremental
+.. rst-class:: build

 * learned about the "layers" of the TCP/IP Stack
 * discussed *families*, *types* and *protocols* in sockets
 * learned how to create sockets with a specific communications profile.

-.. class:: incremental
+.. rst-class:: build

 When we return we'll learn how to find the communcations profiles of remote sockets, how to connect to them, and how to send and receive messages.

-.. class:: incremental
+.. rst-class:: build

 Take a few minutes now to clear your head (do not quit your python interpreter).